basteyy/webstatt/README.md

-# Welcome to website - a website
+# Welcome to Webstatt - perhaps your next Content Management System

-Webstatt is written in PHP and a flat-file content management system for (hopefully) rapid website development.
+Webstatt is written in PHP and made use of a flat-file database system.
+Perhaps you're asking yourself, what it is, what webstat makes special.
+Actually more or less it's a typical CMS.
+But perhaps the approach is lightly different.
+Instead of define your website, webstatt allows you to create the website by using the admin control panel and a few methods.
+Wann start?
+See the setup section.

 ## Features

-In the following I try to explain the features website comes with.
+In the following I try to explain the features webstatt comes with.

 The features at the glance: